pradyunsg/furo/docs/reference/index.md

 # Reference

 Furo supports everything you can do with standard Sphinx, as well as few recommended third-party Sphinx extensions.
 This section showcases the various elements you can use with Furo.
-The syntax for all the elements is presented in both [Markdown (MyST)][myst-markdown] and [reStructuredText].
+The syntax for all the elements is presented in both [reStructuredText] and [Markdown (MyST)][myst-markdown].

 ```{toctree}
 basic